What Are the Odds Your City Gets Overrun by Tourists This Summer?

 • Banff sees 275 tourists for every resident in peak summer.
 4.23 million visitors, 8,000 locals.

-• Cavendish, PEI hits the same ratio: 275:1.
+• Cavendish, Prince Edward Island hits the same ratio: 275:1.
 A beach hamlet of 700 people with no visitor cap of any kind.

 • 4 of Canada's top 10 sit inside a single Alberta mountain corridor: Banff, the Rockies, Canmore, and Jasper.

-• Tofino has STR restrictions, documented protests, and still draws 110 tourists per resident.
+• Tofino has short-term rental restrictions, documented protests, and still draws 110 tourists per resident.

 • Whistler introduced a visitor tax in 2024.
 Demand didn't slow.
 It still ranks 5th.